Teachable Review: The Best Platform To Create And Sell Online Courses?

 You can also use the "Add Code" option for Lectures to incorporate live video streams or webinars straight into a lecture.
 This is a good feature, but it's probably too advanced for most course entrepreneurs.
 It'd be nice to see a more user-friendly choice for streaming video and Webinars.

-Except for the “Add Code" feature, most online course makers will find it pretty painless to put up their first course in Teachable.
+Except for the “Add Code" feature, most online course makers will find it pretty painless to put up their first online course in Teachable.
 And the finished product will look appealing and very professional.

 One of the great Teachable features is Author Creation.
 Once created, authors have the right to do most of what I've described above and also earn a revenue share from course sales.
 So, if you want to create a Teachable site and then have several teachers create some or all of the content, Teachable makes it fairly simple.